 Christopher is a fully qualified Urban Designer and Planner, with over 12 years’ experience designing and leading complex urban projects, focussing on public realm, streets and transport.

-He roots his work in detailed fieldwork and analysis, so that he first and foremost understands a place, its citizens, and their culture.
-His work is then focussed around this understanding - delivering on his belief that good urbanism puts people at its core, and that the path to creating successful, enjoyable, and functional cities is one that shapes a city around its people and their culture.
+Christopher roots his design work in detailed fieldwork and analysis, so that he truly understands a place, its citizens, and their culture.
+He then focuses projects around this understanding - delivering on his belief that good urbanism puts people at its core, and that the path to creating successful, enjoyable, and functional cities, is one that shapes a city around its people and their culture.

-He believes that communication and relationship is fundamental to improving cities, convincingly communicating the benefits of people-focussed public realm to a wide range of audiences, from key decision-makers to the general public, and confidently speaking about his beliefs and ideas for the design of cities and the public realm at events.
+He believes that communication and relationship is fundamental to improving cities, and he convincingly communicates the benefits of people-focussed public realm to a wide range of audiences, from key decision-makers to the general public; as well as speaking about his beliefs and ideas for the design of cities and the public realm at events.

-In 2011 he was appointed to the ‘Urban Design Group Journal’ Editorial Board, a publication to which he regularly contributes articles, and has been a guest-lecturer and tutor at The Bartlett School of Planning and Architecture for a number of years.
+In 2011 he was appointed to the ‘Urban Design Group’ Editorial Board, a publication to which he regularly contributes articles, and has been a guest-lecturer and tutor at The Bartlett School of Planning and Architecture for a number of years.